Thesis/Project Proposal

 g) Making a decision

-After questioning has finished, the Chair excuses the student, asking him or her and the audience to leave the room so that the Thesis Examination Committee can meet in private.
-When the student has left both the oral and written (thesis) components of the Thesis oral defence are assessed:
+After questioning has finished, the Chair excuses the student, asking them and the audience to leave the room so that the Thesis Examination Committee can meet in private.
+When the student has left, both the oral and written (thesis) components of the Thesis oral defence are assessed:

 The Chair outlines the two (2) options for the oral component of the Thesis oral defence for a decision: 1) Pass and 2) Fail: Retake at a later date; the student may retake one (1) time.